-- The Executive Summary shows the new, calculated contribution rate - Rates shown on the Executive Summary are calculated rates for the twelve-month period beginning one year after the valuation date, based on current board policy - Table 6 reconciles the calculated contribution rate from the prior valuation to the current valuation - No changes to the benefit provisions were reflected in this valuation - There were changes to the actuarial assumptions, summarized on Page 7.
-The changes increased the UAAL by \$9 million and the calculated contribution rate by 0.09%. - Amortization payment is based on - 29-year closed funding period beginning July 1, 2010 - Contributions increase as level percentage of pay - Total payroll increases 3.00% per year - No future growth in the number of active members is taken into account - The Plan's funded ratio decreased from the prior year and the Plan's contribution rate increased from the prior year primarily due to the loss on the actuarial value of assets - Analysis of the change in contribution rates is shown on Table 6 - The actuarial value of assets is greater than the market value of assets creating a deferred net asset loss (approximately \$445 million).
+- The Executive Summary shows the new, calculated contribution rate - Rates shown on the Executive Summary are calculated rates for the twelve-month period beginning one year after the valuation date, based on current board policy - Table 6 reconciles the calculated contribution rate from the prior valuation to the current valuation - No changes to the benefit provisions were reflected in this valuation - No changes in the actuarial assumptions were reflected in this valuation - Amortization payment is based on - 30-year open funding period beginning July 1, 2011 - Contributions increase as level percentage of pay - Total payroll increases 3.00% per year - No future growth in the number of active members is taken into account - The Plan's funded ratio decreased from the prior year and the Plan's contribution rate increased from the prior year primarily due to the loss on the actuarial value of assets - Analysis of the change in contribution rates is shown on Table 6 - The actuarial value of assets is greater than the market value of assets creating a deferred net asset loss (approximately \$199 million).
 The recognition of these deferred losses will increase the required contribution rate over the next several valuations if no offsetting asset gains occur.
 The impact of this recognition is reflected in Table 7.